ErenDeSenYeter/ErenDeSenYeter/README.md

-- 🌱 I’m currently learning Python and other programming languages
+- 🌱 I’m currently learning Python and other programming languages.

-- 📫 How to reach me is in the links down below
+- 📫 How to reach me is in the links down below!

-- ⚡ Fun fact : I love video games and TV Series
+- ⚡ Fun fact : I love Books and Hiking.

 <br>